bugzmanov/mailiranitar/README.md

 2. Finatra provides basic monitoring capabilities out of the box (ideally I would prefer to build a monitoring system from scratch using micrometer library, but 7 hrs)

+Shortcuts:

+* I'm butchering REST API.
+Ideally resources needs to be packaged in proper message envelopes that can deliver errors as well as payload.
+* For mail pagination I'm providing only forward links ("next")
+* I'm simplifying a lot how a message can look like (omitting details like attachments, headers, etc.)

 ### MailboxRegistry

 MailboxRegistry is responsible for keeping track of existing mailboxes, managing their lifecycle, and providing access to individual mailboxes.